miloxeon/decider/README.md

 ```

 ## Why?
-There's a need of switching class names according to some conditions.
-Here's some examples:
+Sometimes you need to switch class names conditionally.
+Here are some examples:

- - You have a shopping cart which can be either `cart` or `cart empty` according to its props
+ - You have a shopping cart which can be either `cart` or `cart empty` according to its props;
  - You have a Header component.
 Its class name is always `header`, but on a mobile device, it should be also `mobile`.
-Oh, and if the `width` prop is less than '400px', it should be also `narrow`.
-Oh, and it should be `hidden` when either `hidden` prop is truthy but not equals to `"false"` string, and it should be also `fixed` when it isn't either `narrow` or `mobile`.
+Oh, and if the `width` prop is less than '400px', it should also be `narrow`.
+Oh, and it should be `hidden` when either `hidden` prop is truthy but not equals to `"false"` string, and it should also be `fixed` when it is neither `narrow` nor `mobile`.

- - You have an universal rules like a `mobile` class name should be applied to all of your components and you want to have the decision logic as a single piece of code imported by all of your components

-I bet you get the idea.
-This is what decider is for, and this package could help achieving that with a really tiny and meaningful way.

 ## Installation
 ```